 As a reporter for The Guardian, she is courageously defending society from "vaccine dodgers" and alternative medicine.

 One of our readers sent an article our way, entitled "It's time we created special schools for MMR dodgers" by Miss Bennett.
-That article was an expression of a media agenda to associate those who forgo vaccines with cowards and traitors, instead of the better educated people that they are.
+That article was an expression of a media agenda to associate those who forgo vaccines with cowards and traitors, instead of the better-educated people that they are.
 Throughout the Guardian's article, insults are piled upon those who have dared to question the wisdom of vaccines, and it was insinuated that society would surely suffer a calamitous failure without more vaccinations.

-Bennett's article provided the revolutionary idea of separating unvaccinated children into quarantine schools for the protection of more respectable society.
-Perhaps society should indeed separate the toxic, dumbed-down, pacified, and obedient families from the unpoisoned, healthy, vibrant, and creative ones, who are best poised to provide society with leadership.
+Bennett's bigoted article provided the revolutionary idea of separating unvaccinated children into quarantine schools for the protection of respectable society.
+Perhaps society should indeed separate the toxic, dumbed-down, pacified, and obedient families from the unpoisoned, healthy, vibrant, and creative ones; who are better poised to provide society with leadership.
 Families would be pleased to send their children to these special schools knowing that their children would be surrounded by healthier peers, whose parents were equally well-enough educated to act independently, in the best interest of their families.
-Such parents would rest easier knowing that the risk of school violence would be extremely low, due to the unlikelihood of any of the children having been given violence-inducing S.S.R.I. anti-depressants, which by the way, have been involved in every school shooting in history.
+Such parents would rest easier knowing that the risk of school violence would be extremely low, due to the unlikelihood of any of the children having been given violence-inducing S.S.R.I. anti-depressants, which by the way, have been involved in every school massacre in history.
 Parents could feel safer sending their kids to school if they were not going to be around kids who emit radiation due to cancer treatments.
 With this sort of school segregation, we could more easily test which kids score higher in tests, who gets sick the most often, and eventually; which ones are the most successful in the long term.
 We are able to predict which category of kids would grow up with the best capability to become the leaders of society, and which ones would simply become the drones to be forever condemned to a life of serfdom.

 Attempting to provide evidence of the dangers of unvaccinated people, Bennett's article referenced a seventeen-year-old boy who died of measles a year prior.
 Even with the resources of her major publication at her disposal, she still found only a single death amongst the unvaccinated.
 She neglected to mention how many more people were killed by lightning or meteors.
 Of course, she also never mentioned how many vaccinated people died of measles that year.
-Most of the British who catch measles get it from the vaccination.
+Most of the British who catch measles actually get it from the measles vaccination.

 The reporter's arguments ignored the fact that the six studies that are routinely cited to promote vaccinations already have well-documented conflicts of interest.
 All of them were clearly shown to have a high risk of bias by Cochrane's scoring system.
-Bennet then boldly accused the famous study by Dr. Andrew Wakefield (the first to confirm the M.M.R. vaccine-autism link) of being flawed by a conflict of interest.
+Bennett then boldly accused the famous study by Dr. Andrew Wakefield (the first to confirm the M.M.R. vaccine-autism link) of being flawed by a conflict of interest.
 There are many party-line studies in the U.S.A. and Canada, in which a verifiable collusion with the vaccine manufacturers was ignored, in lieu of assaulting Wakefield's professionalism.
 The dozens of self-serving studies made by the pharmaceutical industry happened long before the paradigm-shifting study by Wakefield ever made the news.
 Dr. Wakefield published his findings at great risk to himself and his career.

 Below are findings from scientists and researchers concerning the six major pharmaceutically-sponsored pro-vaccine studies: